RISCV-MYTH-WORKSHOP/riscv_myth_workshop_jun21-savithaduvvuri/Day3_5/README.md

 When non blocking statement was not used, the counter did not start , though i was giving the >>1 $cnt.
 In Verilog, we normally use always_comb and put a flop (with non-blocking assignment) with $cnt_next and $cnt.
 The non-blocking assignment makes the difference here.

+//Sequential calculator:

+Output: Attached in the upload files.
+Could not attach/paste here.